WP Rocket Settings – Ultimate Guide to Website Speed

 First, aside from the default or automatic features, don’t enable other settings at once.
 Do it one at a time.

 Especially the WP Rocket optimization settings for CSS and JavaScript files.
-Enabling CSS Minify, JS defer, and removing unused CSS and JS Minify at once is a bad idea.
+Enabling CSS Minify, JS deferral, and removing unused CSS and JS Minify at once is a bad idea.

 After enabling an option, test your site in a browser you’re not logged into as your site admin.
-It’s best to access your site via incognito mode or use a different device that is not your own.
+It’s best to access your site in incognito mode or on a different device that isn’t yours.

 The idea is to visit your site as a regular user and see if everything is okay or if something is broken or not working as expected.

-Watch out for inconsistent design displays, broken text, weird large images, missing elements, etc.
+Watch out for inconsistent design elements, broken text, oversized images, missing elements, etc.

-If you notice something doesn’t look as expected, the easiest thing to do is to disable the last option you turned on.
+If you notice something doesn’t look as expected, the easiest thing to do is disable the last option you enabled.

 Next, always keep the plugin up to date.